Skip to main content

 When your AI needs to call a tool through the Hub, it writes Python code that runs in a sandboxed environment:

-# Step 2: Call it — bundle parameter routes to the correct credentials
+# Step 2: Call it — server parameter routes to the correct credentials

 result = await resend_send_email_a1b(